lgersman/make-recipes-in-different-scripting-languages-demo/recipeprefix.md

 ## Solution

-A solution to workaround that potential issue is to change the recipse prefix to something different :
+A solution to workaround that potential issue is to change the recipe prefix to something different :

 ```make
 # tell make to use '>' as recipe prefix